maryash/maryash.github.io/135/projects/S23_project_1/project_1_cs135.md

     "not at all"
 ]
 ```
+*Hint: Which lab was this covered in again?*

 Make sure your program produces the correct output by testing the function and global-variables using `main()` function.